Galleria Nazionale d’Arte Moderna e Contemporanea, Rome

-The Galleria Nazionale d’Arte Moderna e Contemporanea (National Gallery of Modern and Contemporary Art, sometimes called simply La Galleria Nazionale) is a museum in Rome dedicated to 19th and 20th century art.
+The Galleria Nazionale d’Arte Moderna e Contemporanea (National Gallery of Modern and Contemporary Art, sometimes called simply La Galleria Nazionale or with the acronym GNAM) is a museum in Rome focused on 19th and 20th-century art.

 History and building

-A project to replace Cosenza’s pavilion was developed in 2000 by Swiss architects Diener & Diener, but never built.
-In 2016, the Galleria Nazionale Director Cristina Collu announced an ambitious 15 million euro project aimed to restore and complete the pavilion, with a view to eventually open it to the public in 2019.
+A project to replace Cosenza’s pavilion was developed in 2000 by Swiss architects Diener & Diener but never built.
+In 2016, the Galleria Nazionale Director Cristina Collu announced an ambitious 15 million euro project aimed to restore and complete the pavilion, to eventually open it to the public in 2019.

-Galleria Nazionale d’Arte Moderna e Contemporanea, Rome, entrance portico; photo source: Rome Today
+Galleria Nazionale d’Arte Moderna e Contemporanea, Rome, entrance hall; photo © Inexhibit

 Collection and semi-permanent exhibition

-The modrn and contemporary art collection of the Rome’s Galleria Nazionale d’Arte Moderna e Contemporanea, one of the largest in Europe, consists of about 4000 paintings and sculptures, as well as 13000 works on paper, dating from the early 19th to late 20th century.
+The art collection of Rome’s Galleria Nazionale d’Arte Moderna e Contemporanea, one of the largest in Europe, consists of about 4,000 paintings and sculptures, as well as 13,000 works on paper, dating from the early 19th to late 20th century.

-The collection comprises pieces of art by some 170 Italian and international artists, including Umberto Boccioni, Joan Mirò, Lucio Fontana, Felice Casorati, Carlo Carrà, Piero Manzoni, Vincent Van Gogh, Alberto Burri, Antonio Canova, Osvaldo Licini, Man Ray, Giuseppe de Nittis, Amedeo Modigliani, August Rodin, Michelangelo Pistoletto, Georges Braque, Giacomo Balla, Gustav Klimt, Alberto Magnelli, Giorgio de Chirico, Giovanni Segantini, Jackson Pollock, Giuseppe Capogrossi, Renato Guttuso, Silvestro Lega, Medardo Rosso, Joseph Cornell, Dante Gabriele Rossetti, Edgar Degas, Giovanni Fattori, Vanessa Beecroft, Max Ernst, Claude Monet, Paul Cézanne, Piet Mondrian, Hans Arp, and Gustave Courbet.
+The collection features artworks by 170 Italian and international artists, including Umberto Boccioni, Joan Mirò, Lucio Fontana, Felice Casorati, Carlo Carrà, Piero Manzoni, Vincent Van Gogh, Alberto Burri, Antonio Canova, Osvaldo Licini, Man Ray, Giuseppe de Nittis, Amedeo Modigliani, August Rodin, Michelangelo Pistoletto, Georges Braque, Giacomo Balla, Gustav Klimt, Alberto Magnelli, Giorgio de Chirico, Giovanni Segantini, Jackson Pollock, Giuseppe Capogrossi, Renato Guttuso, Silvestro Lega, Medardo Rosso, Joseph Cornell, Dante Gabriele Rossetti, Edgar Degas, Giovanni Fattori, Vanessa Beecroft, Max Ernst, Claude Monet, Paul Cézanne, Piet Mondrian, Hans Arp, and Gustave Courbet.

-Entitled Time is Out of Joint, the semi-permanent exhibition on view in the Galleria Nazionale until April 15, 2018 features about 500 works of art – including pieces on loan from public museums and private collections – arranged in a neither in a chronological nor in a thematic sequence, but based on free associations.
+Entitled Time is Out of Joint, the semi-permanent exhibition on view in the Galleria Nazionale features about 500 works of art – including pieces on loan from public museums and private collections – arranged in neither in a chronological nor in a thematic sequence, but based on free associations.

 The concept behind the exhibition is to create a dialog between artworks on view and the museum’s architecture into which “pieces of art move freely into a sort of anarchy which, following a female tradition which I deem I belong to, is not disorder while something that comes before rules”.

-Along with temporary exhibitions, the Galleria Nazionale hosts seminars, lectures, special projects, open contests, educational programs, and workshops for children and teens.
+Along with temporary exhibitions, the program of the Galleria Nazionale features seminars, lectures, special projects, open contests, educational programs, and workshops for children and teens.